Random walk hypothesis: A non-random walk hypothesis

 To refute the hypothesis, they compare the variance of $(X_t-X_{t+\tau})$ for different $\tau$ and compare the results to what would be expected for uncorrelated $\epsilon_t$.
 Lo and MacKinlay have authored a paper, the adaptive market hypothesis, which puts forth another way of looking at the predictability of price changes.

-Peter Lynch, a mutual fund manager at Fidelity Investments, has argued that the random walk hypothesis is contradictory to the efficient market hypothesis -- though both concepts are widely taught in business schools without seeming awareness of a contradiction.
-If asset prices are rational and based on all available data as the efficient market hypothesis proposes, then fluctuations in asset price are not random.
-But if the random walk hypothesis is valid then asset prices are not rational as the efficient market hypothesis proposes.
+Peter Lynch, a mutual fund manager at Fidelity Investments, has argued that the random walk hypothesis contradicts the efficient-market hypothesis (EMH).
+In Lynch's view, if prices are rational and reflect all available information as EMH proposes, then their fluctuations should not be "random"; conversely, if prices do follow a random walk, then they cannot be rational.

+According to modern portfolio theory, this is imprecise.
+Samuelson (1965) showed that in an informationally efficient market the (properly discounted) price follows a martingale, implying that price changes are unpredictable given available information; the "random" in "random walk hypothesis" means unforecastable rather than irrational.